Bachelor of Arts (Honours) in English Studies for the Professions

 Dr Phoenix Lam

-Students can be admitted directly to the BA(Hons) in English Studies for the Professions instead of through the Broad Discipline of Language, Culture and Communication (BDLCC).
+From Academic Year 2020/21 onwards, students will be admitted directly to the BA(Hons) in English Studies for the Professions instead of through the Broad Discipline of Language, Culture and Communication (BDLCC).

 Aims and Characteristics

 The Bachelor of Arts (Honours) Programme in English Studies for the Professions (BAESP) aims to nurture graduates with the abilities/attributes needed to become competent English language professionals and responsible global citizens in the 21st century.
 At the professional level, the programme aims to produce graduates with a) a high level of competence in English, b) a sound understanding of the theoretical disciplines underlying applied English language studies and the integrated use of the language and c) the strong ability to apply their knowledge and generic linguistic skills in a variety of professional communication contexts.

 The programme equips graduates with all-round and integrated professional/academic knowledge, skills and attributes, as follows: